casso1993/Simulation/README.md

 # Simulation

-## This code is used for pure persuit and stanley method simulation in ROS gazebo;
+## This code is used for pure persuit， stanley method and MPC(Model Predictive Control) simulation in ROS gazebo;
 ### 0.catkin_make
 catkin_make -DCATKIN_WHITELIST_PACKAGES="styx_msgs"